mononobi/pyrin/README.md

 and there. and also reducing the chances of annoying bugs due to forgetting to register something in somewhere.

+# Installing

+install using pip:

+pip install pyrin

-# prerequisites
+# Running Tests

 to be able to run tests, it is required to:

+1. tests are developed using pytest, you should first install pyrin tests dependencies using pip:

+   pip install pyrin[tests]

-1. create a .env file inside src directory containing all the configuration keys that have null value in their corresponding settings file. a sample .env file is available in samples/dotenv.
+2. create a '.env' file inside 'src' directory containing all the configuration keys that have null value in their corresponding settings file. a sample '.env' file is available in 'samples/dotenv' that could be used for testing.

-2. an entry with 'pyrin.server' value should also be created in /etc/hosts file.
+3. an entry with 'pyrin.server' value should also be created in '/etc/hosts' file.

-# code editing in pycharm
+4. execute 'src/start_test.py' script to start all tests.

+# Contribute In Pyrin Development

-first you should execute the scripts/setup/install-dependencies.sh script. then open the project in pycharm and it will create required pipenv environment. then you could start developing the application.
+first you must execute 'scripts/setup/install-dependencies.sh' script. then open the project in your IDE and create required pipenv environment. then you could start developing pyrin.

-# running tests in pycharm

-add a new script in pycharm's edit configurations dialog and choose the src/start_test.py script. then run or debug it.

-# installation

-to install the application, you must put a valid .env file inside src directory. then execute the scripts/setup/install.sh script to install pyrin system-wide, then you'll be able to run tests using /var/app_root/pyrin_framework/app/run-test.sh script.

-# uninstallation

-to uninstall the application from system, you should execute the scripts/setup/uninstall.sh script. be aware that uninstallation process will not make any backup of installed version.

-# demo application
+# Demo Application

-a demo application developed using pyrin framework is available at: https://github.com/mononobi/pyrin-sample
+a demo application developed using pyrin is available at: https://github.com/mononobi/pyrin-sample